External leg amputation in conformal invariant three-point function: Star-triangle relation with two spinors and one vector field

 A check for Eq.\ (\ref{st''}) can be performed for the case $\delta_3=1$.
 In this case, the vector field propagator on the left-hand side is $g_{\mu\nu}(x_{34})/x_{34}^2=\partial^\mu_{x_3} \partial^\nu_{x_3}\ln|x_{34}|$, that is, longitudinal in $x_3$.
 On the right-hand side, only the second term remains, and this term is also longitudinal in $x_3$ as follows.
 Since Eq.\ (\ref{delta}) now gives $D/2-\delta_1-1/2=-(D/2-\delta_2-1/2)=n/2$ (say), the coordinate $x_3$ now occurs in the combination $(x_{13}/x_{23})^n\lambda_\mu^{x_3}(x_1x_2)$, which equals $-(1/n)\partial^\mu_{x_3}(x_{13}/x_{23})^n$.

-The vector field propagator in Eq.\ (\ref{st''}) is invariant under the standard transformation law for a conformal vector.
-A relation previously derived in Refs.\ \cite{my1} and \cite{my2} also involved two spinors and one vector field, but had a covariant gauge propagator.
-It is the relation (\ref{st''}) above, which will be necessary for the amputation of the spinor leg and also the vector leg in the structure $C_{1\mu}^{d,l,\Delta}$.
-Another important difference is that here we have completely general values for the scale dimensions $\delta_1$, $\delta_2$ and $\delta_3$; this will also be necessary for the present purpose.
-However, {\it the derivation of Eq.\ (\ref{st''})}, which is to be presented now, {\it will be along the same lines as followed in Refs.\ \cite{my1} and \cite{my2}}.
+A relation previously derived in Refs.\ \cite{my1} and \cite{my2} also involved two spinors and one vector field.
+But {\it there are two important differences between that relation and the relation (\ref{st''}) above.} Firstly, the previous relation had a covariant gauge propagator, while the vector field propagator in Eq.\ (\ref{st''}) is invariant under the standard transformation law for a conformal vector.
+This is necessary for the amputation of the spinor leg and also the vector leg in the structure $C_{1\mu}^{d,l,\Delta}$ \cite{footnote1}.
+The other difference is that here we have completely general values for the scale dimensions $\delta_1$, $\delta_2$ and $\delta_3$; this will also be necessary for the present purpose.